I Am a Tree: Plot

-"I Am a Tree" opens to a voice-over narration from Meredith Grey (Ellen Pompeo) about impulses, the episode's main theme.
-Having undergone surgery following the shooting in the season two finale, Preston Burke (Isaiah Washington) received an unanticipated visit from his parents, Jane Burke (Diahann Carroll) and Donald Burke (Richard Roundtree).
+The episode opens to a voice-over narration from Meredith Grey (Ellen Pompeo) about impulses.

+Having undergone surgery following the shooting in the Season 2 finale, Preston Burke (Isaiah Washington) received an unanticipated visit from his parents, Jane Burke (Diahann Carroll) and Donald Burke (Richard Roundtree).
 It is revealed that the main reason for their unannounced arrival is meeting Preston's love interest, Cristina Yang (Sandra Oh).
-Due to the Burkes' overprotective attitude and strict moral beliefs, Yang initially fails to impress them, determining a negative outlook on their romantic relationship.
+Due to the Burkes' overprotective attitude and strict moral beliefs, Cristina initially fails to impress them, determining a negative outlook on their romantic relationship.
 Following the exposure of his affair with his former love interest Meredith Grey (Ellen Pompeo), Derek Shepherd (Patrick Dempsey) begins considering and ultimately decides on divorcing his wife.
-Facing the devastating news, Addison Montgomery Shepherd (Kate Walsh) abandons her hospital duties for the day, turning to alcoholism as a means to deal with the depression.
+Facing the devastating news, Addison Montgomery (Kate Walsh) abandons her hospital duties for the day, turning to alcoholism as a means to deal with the depression.

-Feeling guilty for being the reason her marriage had initially failed, Montgomery begins questioning her ability to interact with men.
-Having made up his mind on divorcing Montgomery, Shepherd attempts at becoming romantically involved with Grey once again.
-Aware of Shepherd's plans, Grey begins to question her feelings for Finn Dandridge (Chris O'Donnell), with whom she had previously began a relationship.
-Unable to decide between what she wants and what she needs, Grey unwillingly stirs a rivalry between the two men.
+Feeling guilty for being the reason her marriage had initially failed, Addison begins questioning her ability to interact with men.
+Having made up his mind on divorcing Addison, Derek attempts at becoming romantically involved with Meredith once again.
+Aware of Derek's plans, Meredith begins to question her feelings for Finn Dandridge (Chris O'Donnell), with whom she had previously began a relationship.
+Unable to decide between what she wants and what she needs, Meredith unwillingly stirs a rivalry between the two men.
 Now being unemployed, Izzie Stevens (Katherine Heigl) tries to move on after the death of her fiancé, Denny Duquette (Jeffrey Dean Morgan).
 Realizing that she is unable to do so, she starts using baking as the way to overcome the grief.
-Miranda Bailey (Chandra Wilson) realizes her decisive role in Duquette's death, and begins experiencing strong guilt.
-Influenced by the recent revelations, Bailey tries to convince Stevens to reenter the internship program, which she had left as a result of her actions leading up to Duquette's death.
-Ultimately, Stevens chooses to attempt at returning to work at the hospital.
+Miranda Bailey (Chandra Wilson) realizes her decisive role in Denny's death, and begins experiencing strong guilt.
+Influenced by the recent revelations, Bailey tries to convince Izzie to reenter the internship program, which she had left as a result of her actions leading up to Denny's death.
+Ultimately, Izzie chooses to attempt at returning to work at the hospital.